 This is intended to preserve the right to personal autonomy and to avoid instituting protective supervision when it is not necessary.
 Temporary representation allows the court to appoint a person to act on behalf of the incapable person for specific acts, for example, the sale of a house, the renunciation of an insolvent estate, etc.

-Instituting protective supervision and appointing a temporary representative must be done before the court.
+Instituting a tutorship or a temporary representative must be done before the court.
 A person can initiate the procedure themselves or have their lawyer or an accredited notary do it for them.

 The person who wishes to be assisted may choose one or two assistants.
 When there are two assistants, they are not required to act jointly, unless the person being assisted so wishes.